-Type of program: A subsidized program consisting of basic insurance and a voluntary income-related insurance system.
+Type of program: Social assistance and voluntary incomerelated insurance system.

-Basic program: Employees and persons seeking employment if older than age 20 and younger than age 65 and ineligible for the income-related insurance (voluntary program).
+Basic program: Employees and persons seeking employment, from age 20 to 65 and ineligible for the incomerelated insurance (voluntary program).

 Voluntary income-related program: Employed and selfemployed persons younger than age 65 who are members of an unemployment insurance fund.
 Membership is open to employees in a specific occupation or industry.